flutter/website/src/release/breaking-changes/android-java-gradle-migration-guide.md

 A few notes to be aware of:

 * Repeat this step for each affected Android app.
-* This issue can also be experienced by those who don't use Android Studio.
+* This issue can be experienced by those who
+  _don't_ download Java and the Android SDK through Android studio.
-  If you've manually upgraded the Java SDK to version 17 but haven't upgraded Gradle, you can also encounter this issue.
-The fix is the same: upgrade Gradle.
+  If you've manually upgraded your Java SDK to version 17 but haven't upgraded Gradle, you can also encounter this issue.
+The fix is the same: upgrade Gradle to a release between 7.3 and 7.6.2.
 * Your development machine _might_ contain more than one copy of the Java SDK:
   * The Android Studio app includes a version of Java,